lab1092/blender-manual_ja/manual/composite_nodes/types/distort.rst

 Use the Map Value node to scale the X (left to right) offsets that feed the Translate node.
-Note that :guilabel:`offsets` are used to position the dancing "Hello!" down to look like it is walking along the street (in the render scene, it is centered on camera and just dances in place).
+Note that *offsets* are used to position the dancing "Hello!" down to look like it is walking along the street (in the render scene, it is centered on camera and just dances in place).
 The matte is adjusted up to fake a camera height of an observer, bringing the horizon up.